Request A Free Consultation

 Many law firms will try to pass you off to a paralegal or salesperson during the initial consultation.
 This is not only misleading, but it can also jeopardize your case if you decide to hire them.
 That’s because only an attorney is licensed to practice law and give legal advice.

-So, if you want to know if you have a case, make sure to ask if you will be meeting with an accident attorney during the consultation.
+So, if you want to know if you have a case, make sure to ask if you will be meeting with a car accident attorney during the consultation.
 At our firm, we believe that every potential client deserves to meet with an attorney so they can get the answers they need about their case.

 We Have Convenient Locations Across the Valley